Taxi dance hall: Origins and development

-The taxi dance hall is a uniquely American institution that was first introduced in 1913 within San Francisco's Barbary Coast neighborhood.
+The taxi dance hall as an American institution that was first introduced in 1913 within San Francisco's Barbary Coast neighborhood.
 At that time reform movements were shutting down many bordellos and red-light districts within America's cities, and strength for Prohibition was gaining.
 In 1920, when the taxi dance halls entered their steep upward climb to popularity, prohibition was enacted and made serving alcohol in saloons, bars, and cafes illegal.
 The taxi dance hall's roots can be traced to a number of earlier dance establishments.

 Barbary Coast dance hall

 Prior to the emergence of taxi dance halls in San Francisco, California, that city popularized a different form of dance hall called the Barbary Coast dance hall, or also called the Forty-Nine['49] dance hall.
 Forty-Niner is a term for the gold prospectors who came to California during the California Gold Rush circa 1849.
 At the Barbary Coast dance halls, female employees danced with male patrons and earned their living on commissions paid for the drinks that they could encourage their male dance partners to buy.
 These dance halls were representative of the Old West—noisy, rough, boisterous, and occasionally violent.
 As writer Will Irwin described: